 Hi I’m Rachael, I joined Compass in 2016.
 It is a great team and I love the diversity of the role dealing with professionals and young people.
 I am proud of the service Compass Phoenix provides which is having a positive impact on the mental health and wellbeing of young people across North Yorkshire.

-Hi I’m Caroline, I have recently joined Compass as an Administrator and I am delighted to be part of a team that cares for the young people in our area.
+Hi I’m Caroline, I am Administrator for the service in North Yorkshire and I am delighted to be part of a team that cares for the young people in our area.

 Hi, I'm Alice, I studied Religious Studies & Theology at university before supporting young people’s learning and wellbeing in a vocational college.
 This, as well as my own life experiences, cemented my aspiration to work alongside vulnerable children and young people and I went on to complete a Masters Degree in Social Work in 2012.
 I worked with homeless young people and subsequently as a Children and Families Social Worker for several years, protecting children and young people from harm, specialising in cases involving domestic abuse and child sexual exploitation and enabling looked after children to progress through to permanence.
 I am hugely passionate about supporting children, young people and school staff, promoting positive mental health and challenging stigma; I’m delighted to be part of the Compass Phoenix team.

 Hi I’m Pip, I am so passionate about my role as a Training & Consultation Worker for Compass Phoenix.
 I feel it is such a privilege to work among such a skilled team, and also to be making such a positive impact for the future of our children and young peoples mental health.